IBM/nz-lab/docs/nz-04-Database-Admin.md

 details on how to access the command line for your given lab system.

-2. As the NPS database super-user, `ADMIN`, use nzsql to create the first role, LAROLE, which will be the administrator of the system: (Note: roles are not case sensitive)
+2. As the NPS database super-user, `ADMIN`, use nzsql to create the first role, `LAROLE`, which will be the administrator of the system: (Note: roles are not case sensitive)

 === "Input"